 ALL university employees are considered responsible employees.
-The only exception to this rule is those employees who work for the Student Health Services, the Center for Women and Gender Equity, and Counseling and Psychological Services – these resources are considered confidential.
+The only exception to this rule is those employees who work for the Student Health Services, Counseling and Psychological Services and the WCU Community Mental Health Services (CMHS) Clinic – these resources are considered confidential.

 Your syllabus statement offers to students information on required reporting.
-However, at any time if you feel a student is going to disclose information regarding sexual misconduct, share as soon as possible that you are required to report the incident to the Title IX office/Office of Social Equity.
+However, at any time if you feel a student is going to disclose information regarding sexual misconduct, share as soon as possible that you are required to report the incident to the Title IX office/Office for Diversity, Equity and Inclusion.